hercychang/prep-step-1/README.md

 # App Academy Prep - Track 1

 Welcome to App Academy's prep-work!
-We're excited to help you begin your journey as a web developer.
+We're excited to help you begin your journey as a developer.

 <!-- JumpStart's curriculum is split into two tracks: *the beginner track* and *the intermediate track*.
 You **must complete both tracks** to be eligible for admission to App Academy.
 Each track will take about 24 hours of work to complete.
 You have 3 options for completing these tracks: